-Gwen Narcisse /CEO, Hillari Moon, LLC: During my experience working as a Personal Chef, I learned that not only my clients but lots of people were challenged with creating new and exciting meals.
-I wanted to take my passion for food and desire to help others achieve as sense of fulfillment after cooking, as they and their families taste the love in every bite.
-By creating Hillari Moon gourmet spice blends our goal is to provide others with the most delicious essence of quality spice blends possible to complement any food.
+Gwen Narcisse /CEO, Hillari Moon, LLC: During my experience of working as a Personal Chef, I learned that not only my clients but also lots of others were challenged with creating new and exciting meals.
+I wanted to use my passion for food and my desire to help people achieve a sense of fulfillment after cooking, as they and their families taste the love in every bite.
+By creating Hillari Moon gourmet spice blends we hope to provide the most delicious essence of quality spice blends possible to complement any food.

 Diva Foodies: What one tip would you give to a person who wants to start a food-product business?
 Why is this tip important to you?

 Gwen Narcisse /CEO, Hillari Moon, LLC: I would advise anyone looking to start a food-product to get as much training as possible.

 Just because you know your craft doesn’t mean you understand the industry.

 This was very important to me because my initial plan was to produce frozen dinners.
 After I received training on getting a product manufactured and sold in stores, I learned that the frozen food industry would require higher cost to penetrate and storage pricing would be more expensive as well.
 Needless to say I went back to the drawing board revamp my entire business plan and decided to market to those that cook vs non-cooks.
 With low startup cost, I am now in Whole Foods and not in debt.

 Diva Foodies: The success of business is selling your product to people who will become repeat customers.
 Many factors go into the equation.
 A big one is marketing.
 Which social media channel works best for your brand and why?